-Children: As a rule, your children or stepchildren and the children of your spouse or domestic partner who are age 18 and under are eligible for benefits.
+Children: As a rule, your children or stepchildren and the children of your spouse who are age 18 and under are eligible for benefits.
 Some benefit plans require that the child be your income-tax dependent.
 Children over age 18 may be eligible for benefits under certain conditions (e.g.,, they are unmarried full-time students or they are unmarried and were disabled prior to age 19).
 Please refer to each benefit plan description for the specific eligibility requirements for children.

 Exclusions: Parents, foster children, ex-spouses, ex-domestic partners, and other relatives are not considered eligible dependents unless otherwise stated.